 |Website interactions||We use technology to monitor how you interact with our website.
 This may include which links you click on, or information that you type into our online forms.
 This may also include information about your device or browser.||We have a legitimate interest in understanding how you interact with our website to better improve it, and to understand your preferences and interests in order to select offerings that you might find most useful.
 We also have a legitimate interest in detecting and preventing fraud or other security incidents.|

 |Web logs||We collect information, including your browser type, operating system, Internet Protocol (IP) address (a number that is automatically assigned to a computer when the Internet is used), domain name, click-activity, referring website, and/or a date/time stamp for visitors.||We have a legitimate interest in monitoring our networks and the visitors to our websites.
 Among other things, it helps us understand which of our services is the most popular.|

 In addition to the information that we directly collect from you, we may also receive information about you from other sources, including third parties, our affiliates, or publicly available sources.
 For example, we may receive information on graduates from a university or an employer.

 In addition to the purposes and uses described above, we use information in the following ways:

-Although the sections above describe our primary purpose in collecting your information, in many situations we have more than one purpose.
-For example, if you register for membership, we may collect your information to perform our contract with you.
+Although the sections above describe our primary purposes in collecting your information, in many situations we have more than one purpose.
+If you register for membership, for example, we may collect your information to perform our contract with you.
 We also collect your information as we have a legitimate interest in maintaining your information after your membership concludes so that we can quickly and easily respond to any questions about your history with the organization.
 As a result, our collection and processing of your information is based in different contexts upon your consent, our need to perform a contract, our obligations under law, and/or our legitimate interest in maintaining our programs.